md-redwan-hossain/cydm/README.md

 **Make sure python is installed in your machine.
 If not,**

-- For ubuntu linux: `sudo apt install python3`
+- For ubuntu linux: `sudo apt install python3 python3-pip`

-- For arch linux: `sudo pacman -S --needed python`
+- For arch linux: `sudo pacman -S --needed python python-pip`

 - For other linux distros, use your desired package manager and install `python3`